How to Achieve Debt Freedom and Become Financially Secure

 Credit isn’t the problem.
 The issue is how credit is used that leads to debt.
 There’s an underlying reason why we spend the way we spend.
 You must identify the root cause of overspending, credit usage, and debt accumulation.
 Once you find out what is perpetuating your debt mindset, you can now make the necessary changes to cut back, save, and pay off debt.

-Imagine your debt as a tree and you want to remove the tree so you can see the sun’s rays.
+Imagine your debt as a tree.
+You want to remove the tree so you can see the sun’s rays.
 If you only cut the branches, they will grow again.
 To keep the tree branches (debt) from growing back and blocking out the sunlight, you’ll need to remove the root.

 Reduce Your Stress

 Having debt can be extremely stressful keeping you from enjoying your life.
-Learn how to reduce debt stress and improve your financial wellbeing.
+Below is a list of ways to reduce debt stress and improve your financial wellbeing.
 It requires a proactive approach.
 Consider the following to help you in you debt-free journey:

 1. Contacting Your Creditors